Sourdough Gingerbread Cookies

 Why You'll Love This Recipe

-• Healthy – made with sourdough discard with the option for long fermenting to make them even healthier.
+• Wholesome — made with sourdough discard, with the option for long fermentation to make them even more nourishing.

 • Delicious - these sourdough ginger molasses cookies have a tangy sourdough twist that makes them even more delicious than the classic cookies.
 I love the flavor they get from the browned butter and molasses too.